-As you might expect, it is firmly situated in the contemporary/urban fantasy genre with alternate history flourishes.
-I am looking to simultaneously embrace the genre’s pulpy tropes, while bringing in a broader array of influences including The Wire, The Witcher, and a whole lot of anime.
+As you might expect, Anno Amagium is firmly situated in the contemporary/urban fantasy genre with a few alternate history flourishes.
+I am looking to simultaneously embrace the genre’s pulpy roots, while bringing in a broader array of influences from other fiction I love.

 The Earth of Amagia is similar to our own, but warped by a lens of pervasive magic.
-It’s history follows a familiar beat-map, and some important names from our world appear throughout, though they are often renown for different achievements.
+Its history follows a familiar beat-map to our own, and some important names appear throughout, though they are often renown for different achievements.
 Modern conveniences and technology exist, though they are generally fueled by magical energy and artifice rather than fossil fuels and conventional engineering.

 The City of Arroyo is the primary setting for Anno Amagium stories; a well-to-do suburb in the coastal nation of the Pacific States of Ericia.
 Like a superhero (or serial killer), tremendous truths and dangerous secrets lie dormant beneath the city’s pleasant exterior.

 Based on Pasadena, California, Arroyo differs from its source material in a few ways.
 There are a greater number of gullies and gulches, separating the city into borough-like “terraces,” connected by opulent bridges.
 The city is also threaded with colossal, petrified rose briars of unknown origin.